 Learn what your lawn and garden need for optimum health and growth.
 The Michigan State University Extension Bookstore has Mail-In Soil Test Kits available for purchase.

-To use the Soil Test Kit, you follow the directions provided, digging up soil samples from your yard and mailing them them to the University Extension service where they are analyzed.
+To use the Soil Test Kit, you follow the directions provided, digging up soil samples from your yard and mailing them to the University Extension service where they are analyzed.
 You will receive an email directing you to the MSU Soil Test website when your results are available.
-You will learn the optimum nutirents needed in a fertilizer for your particular soil.
+You will learn the optimum nutrients needed in a fertilizer for your particular soil.

 Simply following the general directions listed by the manufacturer on a package of commercial fertilizer can lead to overapplication of the products, and, for soils in this region, excess phosphorus application.
-Excess phosphorus, nutrients and pesticides that are washed off fertilized yards along with stormwater causes problems when they make their way into our creeks and rivers.
+Excess phosphorus, nutrients, and pesticides that are washed off fertilized yards along with stormwater causes problems when they make their way into our creeks and rivers.
 Soil testing also helps watershed residents determine exactly what nutrients are needed, which saves time and money for the homeowner.